 The shift from paper punch cards to digital wallet passes is one of the biggest wins a coffee shop can make for customer retention.

 Paper cards had their moment.
-80% of paper punch cards are lost before they are ever redeemed.
-Digital wallet passes are always in your customer's pocket — right next to their credit card.
+Research consistently shows the majority of paper punch cards are never redeemed, lost in bags, pockets, or the wash before customers ever reach their reward.
+Digital wallet passes are always in your customer's pocket, right next to their credit card.

 How to Start a Coffee Shop Loyalty Program (Step-by-Step)